 Website: Washington Monument

 Washington DC is the home of many famous landmarks and home of the American government.
-There are a ton of museums and sites to visit in Washington DC the only problem is finding the time to see them all.
+Apart from the usual theme parks and shopping malls, there are also a ton of museums and sites to visit in Washington DC that will provide you with a memorable experience.
+The only problem is finding the time to see them all.
 This list, therefore, condenses all that into a fun-size bucket list of the most prominent ones in the city that you should never miss!

 Get Trip101 in your inbox